ch-stark/blog1506/acm/README2.md

 ## Extending the Cluster Landing Zone

-In the previous blog we described a multi-tenancy operating model, implemented on the hub, whereby centralized management functions for cluster administrators (SREs) and application teams could occur independently an securely of each other.
+In the previous blog we described a multi-tenancy operating model, implemented on the hub, whereby centralized management functions for cluster administrators (SREs) and application teams could occur independently and securely of each other.
 We now extend the personas to include DBAs who will use the hub to provision stateful backend workloads for the application team.
 The revised cluster landing zone is depicted in the following diagram.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Cluster%20Landing%20Zones%20-%20Hybrid-cloud%20advanced.png">